matthb7/Encryption/README.md

 # Project 5 - Encryption

-Time spent: **X** hours spent in total
+Time spent: 6 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 1\.
 Symmetric Encrypt/Decrypt
-  * [ ]  Required: Repair the symmetric encrypt and decrypt code
+  * [X]  Required: Repair the symmetric encrypt and decrypt code

 2\.
 Encrypted Message 1
   * [ ]  Required: Decrypt the government message
   * [ ]  Required: Encrypt a response and include in this README

 3\.
 Generate Public-Private Keys
-  * [ ]  Required: Repair the key generator code
+  * [X]  Required: Repair the key generator code
-  * [ ]  Required: Generate keys for "johnsteed" and add him to the Agent Directory
+  * [X]  Required: Generate keys for "johnsteed" and add him to the Agent Directory

 4\.
 Asymmetric Encrypt/Decrypt
-  * [ ]  Required: Repair the asymmetric encrypt and decrypt code
+  * [X]  Required: Repair the asymmetric encrypt and decrypt code

 5\.
 Create/Verify Signature
-  * [ ]  Required: Repair the create and verify signature code
+  * [X]  Required: Repair the create and verify signature code

 6\.
 Encrypted Message 2
-  * [ ]  Required: Decrypt the message
+  * [X]  Required: Decrypt the message
+         -Decrypted Message:
+         Cannot access APEX from this location.
+         Send new agent codename and public key so I can contact.
+         Encrypt response to protect codename.
+         Include signature to verify identity and message integrity.
+         -- sydneybristow
   * [ ]  Required: Verify the message
   * [ ]  Required: Include a response message in this README

 7\.
 Agent Messages
-  * [ ]  Required: Repair the dropbox code
+  * [X]  Required: Repair the dropbox code
-  * [ ]  Required: Repair the messages area
+  * [X]  Required: Repair the messages area
-  * [ ]  Required: Display encrypted messages for all agents
+  * [X]  Required: Display encrypted messages for all agents
-  * [ ]  Required: Messages indicate whether the message signature is valid
+  * [X]  Required: Messages indicate whether the message signature is valid
-  * [ ]  Required: Your messages are automatically decrypted
+  * [X]  Required: Your messages are automatically decrypted

 8\.
 Identify the Double Agent
   * [ ]  Required: Decrypt as many email messages as possible